-Interest on the Series 2017C Bonds that is "qualified stated interest" generally will be taxable to a U.S. Holder as ordinary interest income at the time such payments are accrued or are received (in accordance with the U.S. Holder's regular method of tax accounting).
-Generally, "qualified stated interest" means stated interest that is unconditionally payable in cash or property (other than debt instruments of the issuer) at least annually at a single fixed rate and includes the semi-annual interest payments as set forth on the inside cover hereof.
+Interest.
+Stated interest on the Series 2019C Bonds generally will be taxable to a U.S. Bondholder as ordinary interest income at the time such amounts are accrued or received, in accordance with the U.S. Bondholder's method of accounting for U.S. federal income tax purposes.